waseem999/PokerStack/README.md

 # pokerapp

+**The app is seeded with a deck of cards and a fake user.
+Due to a minor bug, when the app runs for the first time the database doesn't seed properly.
+This resolve by running npm start a second time.

 This is a poker game app with user signup and login.
 Players start with 500 chips upon signup, with some random players recieving 1000 chips.
-The app is seeded with a deck of cards and a fake user.
 The account management page allows users to add payment information, purchase additional chips, or delete their account.

 The leaderboard page has a button that displays all users with 1000+ chips.